afcastaneda223/OOP---Milestone/README.md

 - Open this directory in your terminal   (OOP---Milestone/bin)
 - To run the game first install artii and colorize gems with this commands in your terminal ($ gem install artii) ($ gem install colorize)
-- You are ready to play only run this command in your terminal(ruby main.rb)
+- You are ready to play only run this command in your terminal(ruby main.rb) if you are in (OOP---Milestone/bin) or (ruby bin/main.rb) if you are in (OOP---Milestone)

 ## Built With